Unity-Technologies/ml-agents/docs/best-practices-ppo.md

 ## Training Statistics

-To view training statistics, use Tensorboard.
-For information on launching and using Tensorboard, see [here](./Getting-Started-with-Balance-Ball.md#observing-training-progress).
+To view training statistics, use TensorBoard.
+For information on launching and using TensorBoard, see [here](./Getting-Started-with-Balance-Ball.md#observing-training-progress).

 ### Cumulative Reward